Venu Rajamony: Early career

-Political career
+Dipomatic career

 While serving as Consul General of India in Dubai from 2007 to 2010, Rajamony initiated several measures for the welfare of the two million-strong Indian community there and to enhance trade and investment between the UAE and India.

 During his tenure in the Netherlands, Rajamony represented India before the ICJ in The Hague in the case of "Advisory Opinion concerning the Legal Consequences of the Separation of the Chagos Archipelago from Mauritius."
 He was part of the Indian delegation before the ICJ in the Jadhav case (India Vs. Pakistan) and served as Co-Agent of India in the Enrica Lexie incident case (Italy Vs. India) before the PCA.
 Additionally, he led the Indian delegation to various sessions of the Conference of States Parties and Executive Council of the OPCW.

+Post-diplomatic career

-As Officer on Special Duty (OSD), Ambassador Rajamony's role involves engaging with the Indian Ministry of External Affairs, foreign missions in India, and Indian diplomatic missions abroad on various issues, particularly those concerning the Kerala diaspora.
-He is tasked with exploring opportunities for external cooperation in sectors such as business, trade, investments, finance, skill development, education, and culture.
-Additionally, he assists the state government in its interactions with foreign officials and business delegations visiting Kerala, as well as in the aftermath of official visits by the Chief Minister of Kerala abroad.
+In September 2021, Rajamony was appointed Officer on Special Duty (OSD) for External Cooperation in the Government of Kerala, with the rank of Chief Secretary.
+In this role, he coordinated with the Ministry of External Affairs, foreign missions in India, and Indian diplomatic missions abroad, particularly on issues concerning the Kerala diaspora.
+His responsibilities included exploring opportunities for external cooperation in areas such as trade, investment, education, skill development, and culture, and assisting the state government in its interactions with foreign officials and visiting business delegations.
+He resigned from the position in September 2023 following differences with the state government.

+He is a Professor of Diplomatic Practice at Jindal Global Law School, O.P.
+Jindal Global University, Sonipat, Haryana.

+In addition to his role at Jindal Global Law School, in December 2024, Rajamony was appointed K.P.S.
+Menon Chair Professor for Diplomatic Studies at the School of International Relations and Politics, Mahatma Gandhi University, Kottayam.

+In April 2025, Rajamony was appointed Chairman of the Future Kerala Mission, an initiative launched by Kochi Jain University aimed at promoting industry-linked education, entrepreneurship, employment generation, and socially responsible development in Kerala.
+He also serves as Principal Advisor to the university.

+He is also the President of the Maharaja’s College Old Students Association.